Earth systems model of intermediate complexity: Statistical-dynamical models: CLIMBER models

-With a characteristic spatial scale of 1000km, this simplification prohibits resolution of synoptic level features.
+With a characteristic spatial scale of 1000 km, this simplification prohibits resolution of synoptic level features.
 Climber-3α incorporates comprehensive ocean, sea ice and biogeochemistry models.
 Despite these full descriptions, simplification of the atmosphere allows it to operate two orders of magnitude faster than comparable GCMs.
 Both CLIMBER models offer performances comparable to that of contemporary GCMs in simulating present climates.
 This is clearly of interest due to the significantly lower computational costs.
 Both models have been principally used to investigate paleoclimates, particularly ice sheet nucleation.

 Energy and moisture balance models: UVic ESCM

 The thermodynamic approach of the UVic model involves simplification of mass transport (with Fickian diffusion) and precipitation conditions.
 This model can be seen as a direct descendant of earlier energy balance models.
 These reductions reduce the atmosphere to three state variables, surface air temperature, sea surface temperature and specific humidity.
-By parametrising heat and moisture transport with diffusion, timescales are limited to greater than annual and length scales to greater than 1000km.
+By parametrising heat and moisture transport with diffusion, timescales are limited to greater than annual and length scales to greater than 1000 km.
 A key result of the thermodynamic rather than fluid dynamic approach is that the simulated climate exhibits no internal variability.
 Like CLIMBER-3α, it is coupled to a state of the art, 3D ocean model and includes other cutting edge models for sea-ice and land-ice.
 Unlike CLIMBER, the UVic model does not have significantly coarser resolution than contemporary AOGCMs (3.6°x 1.8°).
 As such, all computational advantage is from the simplification of atmospheric dynamics.

 Quasi-geostrophic models: LOVECLIM

 The quasi-geostrophic equations are a reduction of the primitive equations first written down by Charney.
 These equations are valid in the case of low Rossby number, signifying only a small contribution from inertial forces.
 Assumed dominance of the Coriolis and pressure-gradient forces facilitates the reduction of the primitive equations to a single equation for potential vorticity in five variables.
 LOVECLIM features a horizontal resolution of 5.6° and uses the quasi geostrophic atmosphere model ECBilt.
 It includes a vegetation feedback module by Brovkin et al. (1997).
 The model exhibits some significant limitations that are fundamentally linked to its design.
-The model predicts an Equilibrium Climate Sensitivity of 1.9°C, at the lower end of the range of GCM predictions.
+The model predicts an Equilibrium Climate Sensitivity of 1.9 °C, at the lower end of the range of GCM predictions.
 The model's surface temperature distribution is overly-symmetric, and does not represent the northern bias in location of the Intertropical Convergence Zone.
 The model generally shows lower skill at low latitudes.
 Other examples of quasi-geostrophic models are PUMA.